proinfocus/AutoAPI/README.md

 ## Restrict End-points
 Sometimes it is required that there are some important information in certain Tables, which you want the service to ignore querying for.
 It is possible, just by adding them to the ProtectEndPoints collection, as mentioned in the <b>Global.asax</b> file's <b>Application_Start</b> method.

+## End-points Alias
+If you want to avoid disclosing the Tablenames to your users or to make a better End-point name, you can do it by adding them to the EndPointsAlias collection, as mentioned in the <b>Global.asax</b> file's <b>Application_Start</b> method.